Score High in Credibility, Accuracy, Practical Value

-In private industry and commerce, Sales Revenuesare funds that customers owe and pay sellers for the purchase of goods and services.
-The term "sales revenues" generally means the same thing as its shorter form, Sales.
-In Europe, the term Turnover is sometimes used to indicate sales revenues.
+In private industry and commerce, Sales Revenues are funds that buyers owe and pay sellers for the purchase of goods and services.
+The term "Sales Revenues" generally means the same thing as its shorter form, Sales.

 When the firm's core business is selling goods and services, sales revenues stand at the top of the Income statement.
 For each accounting period, the Income statement bottom line—profit—is what remains after adding all other revenues and subtracting all other all expenses.